-It must be the name under which you trade or blog, not under which you are registered.
+It must be the name under which you trade or blog, not under which you are registered

 When you complete your company registration you normally select a name such as Million Mile Trading and Investment Enterprises.
-Your trading name could however be something Million Mile Travels.
+Your trading name could however be something like Million Mile Travels.
 The latter is what to include in your domain name – millionmiletravels.co.za.
 It is then good to register the different extensions so you have less chance of someone else grabbing it.
-While you at it register the .com, .africa and .travel.
+While you are at it register the .com, .africa and .travel.
 You can get multiple domain names to point to one single website.